lindsuen0/zendb/README.md

-# ZenDB
+# CanoDB

-ZenDB is a key-value database based on goLevelDB.
+CanoDB is a key-value database based on goLevelDB.

 ## Requirement